Heatwave and Covid surge ‘a nightmare’ for health workers

 “Some staff still have to wear PPE – so plastic gowns, masks, gloves – on top of their normal uniform which, as you can imagine, means people are quickly going to get very hot and dehydrated.

-“Staff are struggling to go for breaks because it’s so busy, then to add to that we’ve got so many staff members off sick with Covid at the moment too.
+“Staff are struggling to go for breaks because it’s so busy, then to add to that across the NHS we’ve got so many staff members off sick with Covid at the moment too.

 “Our staffing is absolutely obliterated already and then with the heat, we’re quite worried about that.”